 The Termination or Cessation of the Employment or Contractual Relationship Policy requires agents to securely return all property, including records of personal health information, identification cards, access cards, credit cards, computer equipment, books, materials, cell phones and mobile devices, keys and any other CHEO or BORN owned items, on or before the date of termination of employment.
 Agents and their supervisors are required to notify the BORN Ontario Director and the Privacy Officer of the termination of an employment or contractual relationship two weeks in advance, if possible.
-The Privacy Officer forwards the name of the agent and the termination date to CHEO Human Resources, who process termination in the payroll system; to security for termination of access in the building; and to the Manager of Health Informatics, who arranges for the withdrawal of access to personal health information on the termination date and updates the Log of Agents Granted Approval to Access/Use/Disclose Personal Health Information.
+The Privacy Officer forwards the name of the agent and the termination of access in the building; and to the Manager of Health Informatics, who arranges for the withdrawal of access to personal health information on the termination date and updates the Log of Agents Granted Approval to Access/Use/Disclose Personal Health Information.
 The Privacy Officer emails the agent a request for the secure return of all property on or before the termination date and includes a list of all property to be returned.
 When the agent returns the property to the Privacy Officer, both the agent and Privacy Officer sign the list.
 The Privacy Officer retains the signed list in the agent's file.